butrintrashiti/AIMA/Readme.md

 ## Endpoints:

-    First We need to login and get the authorization token
+    First we need to login and get the authorization token

+    Note: Need to pass Authentication token for accessing endpoints other than /login

     SWAGGER DOCS - http://localhost:3005/docs
     - GET http://localhost:3005/api/v1/products return array of products without users and sales but we can include that in the future